 Scaling down, we will engage with the local authorities’ perspective in Berlin.
 Diving deeper down we will start to change perspective: How do local activists develop and implement their own policies of welcoming migrants?
 What are the aims of and how do legal assessment organizations for migrants work?
 In an encounter with refugees in Berlin, we will see how refugees themselves perceive EU-migration policies and what they make themselves of their public positioning as a ‘problem’ or as a ‘burden’ to European societies.
 Finally, focusing on the legalization-market of Almería/Spain, we will encounter migrants’ viewpoints, which reach beyond the usual framings of ‘the poor migrant’ as ‘passive victim’, as a threat or as the ‘(anti-)hero’ of globalization.
 We will encounter viewpoints on the EU, which will constructively criticize as well as graciously affirm the spirit of the Union.
 We will encounter viewpoints of hope.

-This course is designed for all students having a professional, political or personal interest in a deeper and thus more differentiated understanding of transnational migration.
+This course is designed for all students having a personal, professional or political interest in a deeper and thus more differentiated understanding of transnational migration.

-No prior knowledge is required – but the willingness to think beyond the usual framings on migration.
+No prior knowledge is required – but the willingness to think beyond the usual framings on migration and identity.

 A course reader will be provided at the first course meeting

 The field of IR studies the functioning of the international system and deals with the nature of the changing relations between states and with non-state actors.
 This course starts with discussing the classical theories of IR from Realism to contemporary attempts of theoretical bridge-building.
-Next, the course will deal with contemporary debates in IR against the backdrop of the changing international system.
-Among others, topics to discuss include multilateralism, globalization, and power transitions.
-The course continues with examining the role of non-state actors and key issues in contemporary IR such as terrorism or the environment; the goal is to discuss IR theories in the current political context.
-Finally, the course concludes with a round table discussion on the prospects for politics and IR.
+Next, the course will deal with current political debates against the backdrop of the changing international system.
+Among others, topics to discuss include the role of the United Nations, the state of the world economy, and challenges to globalization.
+The course continues with examining the role of emerging powers such as China and Russia as well as non-state actors and key issues in contemporary IR such as terrorism or the environment; the goal is to discuss IR theories in the current political context.
+Finally, the course concludes with a reflection on the prospects for international politics.

 In this course, students will learn political concepts and theories through lectures.
 To compare international political phenomena, each student has to introduce a current issue or actor in a short oral presentation.
 The students are expected to discuss theoretical questions about the political world in working groups making use of the current news on international politics.
 In addition, students will learn and practice how to voice their opinion and persuade their audience in an academic essay.
 Finally, the students will gain insight into daily international politics and IR research through field trips and meetings with IR scholars and international policy experts.